 Legacy, Lament, and Light

 Then came one of the night’s emotional peaks: Brett Kaye’s stirring performance of Close Every Door from Joseph and the Amazing Technicolor Dreamcoat.
-With commanding presence and heartfelt sincerity, Kaye captured both the anguish and ultimate hope at the core of the piece, a moment of haunting beauty that stood as one of the evening’s true highlights.
+With commanding presence and heartfelt sincerity, Kaye captured both the anguish and ultimate hope at the core of the piece.

 Following this, the legendary Deborah Conway AM and Willy Zygier performed As Sweet As Battles Won, Book of Life, and Too Loud.
 Their seasoned artistry and poetic conviction bridged decades of Jewish creativity, reminding all present of music’s sacred power to chronicle both exile and homecoming.
 Their inclusion was an artistic choice and a symbolic passing of the torch; Conway and Zygier helped establish SHIR’s predecessor, Shir Madness, more than a decade ago.